benjymous/annotations/sandman/sandman.20.md

   This is the theme song from the television series M\*A\*S\*H.

   The words were never sung on the television show, although they were in the original movie.
 The panel pictures a shattered facade; we may note that "Shattered Visage" was the name of the graphic novel published by DC that was a sequel to the television series _The Prisoner_.

 ### Page 19

 - #### Panel 2

   **Metamorphae**: Those who are beyond shape.

-Morphogenic:
+  **Morphogenic**:  Shape creating.

-  Shape creating.
-Metaplasm: That which is beyond being formed.
+  **Metaplasm**: That which is beyond being formed.
 Note that the -morph- morpheme comes from Morpheus ("Shaper"), an appellation for Dream.

 - #### Panel 2-3

   Presumably this refers back to an event in _Metamorpho_.

 ### Page 20